 - Still struggles to get through a day on heavier usage

 The iPhone SE somehow manages to not only build in a much better battery than the iPhone 5S, but it does so with no extra chassis space to cram extra electrons.

 Despite that, Apple has managed to shrink down some of the components inside to plop a slightly larger power unit inside the SE, up from 1560mAh to 1624mAh (and that's more impressive when you consider the iPhone 5 had a 1440mAh power pack).

-In my testing though, it was a mixed bag.
-While it's hard to truly remember how much battery I used to get through on an average day with the iPhone 5S, I do remember it being rather terrible a lot of the time.
+In our testing though, it was a mixed bag.
+While it's hard to truly remember how much battery I used to get through on an average day with the iPhone 5S, we do remember it being rather terrible a lot of the time.

 It'd regularly be down to 20% by the evening when leaving work - enough to be in the red zone at times - which was a terrible performance for any phone, let alone a top-end flagship handset.